dbylen/efd/06-thesis/index.md

 The main motto of the festival is "Wake up your inner child".

 It's because of the art therapeutic workshops that people can join.

+## Conclusion
+It was a long and though journey, but I'm glad of the results.
+I hope that one day I'll have the opportunity to implement this kind of festival, because I think it would be a strong benefit to our cultural events.